elenasinel/tech-week/docs/educators.md

 Hackathons are open to anyone, and are focused on developing real solutions to global challenges by the end of the event.

-Teens in AI Hack is a pilot project run over 2 weeks in partnership with Founders4Schools and CogX.
+Girls In AI Hack is a pilot project run over 2 weeks in partnership with Founders4Schools and CogX.
 It aims to inspire young people ages 11-18 into artificial intelligence and offer a chance to solve problems affecting humanity.
 At Teens in AI hackathons, young people lead the process and are guided by mentors to solve problems.

 ## **How do I enter a team?**